Responsive Animations

 Reduced Motion

-Respect the user’s system preference with prefers-reduced-motion:
+Respect the user’s system preference with prefers-reduced-motion, regardless of which approach you use:

 typescript